Javier, Astros pitch 2nd no-hitter in World Series history

 How about a no-hitter, would that do?

-Javier and Houston’s bullpen combined on just the second no-hitter in World Series history, silencing a booming lineup and boisterous fans as the Astros blanked the Phillies 5-0 Wednesday night to even the matchup at two games each.
+Javier and Houston’s bullpen combined on just the second no-hitter in World Series history, silencing a booming lineup and boisterous fans as the Astros blanked Philadelphia 5-0 Wednesday night to even the matchup at two games each.

 “You get slapped in the face yesterday and you want to come back today and make a statement,” closer Ryan Pressly said.